Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

 \end{itemize} \end{theorem}

+\begin{remark} In the context of loop homology and loop cohomology, a statement analogous to Theorem~\ref{thm:filtered-PD}.(a) was proved and plays a key role in~\cite{Goresky-Hingston}.
+Statements (b) and (c) in Theorem~\ref{thm:filtered-PD} give meaning to the fact that the homological and cohomological analogues of (a) are dual to each other. \end{remark}

-For $\eps>0$ smaller than the length of the shortest closed geodesic on $M$ the long exact sequence~\eqref{eq:les} becomes (by~\cite{CO} and Poincar\'e duality on $M$)
+For $\eps>0$ smaller than the length of the shortest closed geodesic on $M$ the long exact sequence~\eqref{eq:les-intro} becomes (by~\cite{CO} and Poincar\'e duality on $M$)

 where the bottom row is the Gysin sequence of the sphere bundle $p:S^*M\to M$ with Euler class $[e]$ and $\co$ is the orientation local system on $M$.
-The products on $H_*^{(-\eps,\eps)}\Lambda$ and $\wc{H}_*^{(-\eps,\eps)}\Lambda$ translate into the cup products on $H^{n-*}(M)$ and $H^{n-*}(S^*M)$, for which $p^*$ is a ring map.
+The products on $H_*^{(-\eps,\eps)}\Lambda$ and $\wh{H}_*^{(-\eps,\eps)}\Lambda$ translate into the cup products on $H^{n-*}(M)$ and $H^{n-*}(S^*M)$, for which $p^*$ is a ring map.
 Poincar\'e duality becomes

 where the bottom horizontal arrow is the classical Poincar\'e duality isomorphism.
-From this perspective, the Poincar\'e duality theorem~\ref{thm:PD} should be seen as generalizing Poincar\'e duality for $S^*M$ (which is always an orientable manifold), and not as generalizing Poincar\'e duality on $M$ itself.
+This supports our previous claim that the Poincar\'e duality theorem~\ref{thm:PD-RFH-intro} should be seen as generalizing Poincar\'e duality for $S^*M$ (which is always an orientable manifold), and not as generalizing Poincar\'e duality on $M$ itself.